myrrlyn/myrrlyn.net/source/resume.html.md

     {:.cover}

     I investigated using Rust for my Senior Design project.
 I taught myself Rust and am fluent in its core concepts.
+I

 - C♯:
     {:.cover}